Our Office’s Safety Precautions

 While our office already adheres to these standard precautions, there are several common sense recommendations we are implementing to prevent the spread of COVID-19.

-- Required COVID-19 screening form submitted 1-2 business days prior to every appointment.
+- Required COVID-19 screening form filled out prior to every appointment.

 - Hand sanitizer provided upon entry.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.